-Alice Buhl is Senior Fellow to the National Center for Family Philanthropy and its Board of Directors.
+Alice Buhl served as Senior Fellow to the National Center for Family Philanthropy from 2004 to 2019.
 She was a founding board member of the National Center for Family Philanthropy and led the development of the “Pursuit of Excellence” assessment process.
 She also is a frequent contributor to National Center publications.

 Alice is a Senior Consultant for Lansberg, Gersick & Associates and has